 Listed below is a table containing the property tax and income tax rates for each Maryland county.
 Click on the column headings in the table to sort by rate/ranking to see how Anne Arundel compares.
 The bar charts depict a visual representation of the data.

 Anne Arundel County provides a multitude of services for its citizens in addition to maintaining equipment, buildings, and infrastructure.
 These have real costs that need to be considered in the budget process and adjusted as the needs of the county change.
-Listed below are the average costs for a sampling of county services (these costs are estimates and include fringe benefits such as healthcare).

 Position | Average Cost ($) |